Appalachian Rivers Aquarium

 Aquarium Displays

-Two Eastern hellbenders, which are a species of protected salamander, are special guests at the Aquarium under federal and state permits.
-Eastern hellbenders are the largest salamander in North America and our two share the largest display tank in the southeast, providing a habitat conducive to their longevity and contentment.
+Two endangered Eastern Hellbenders, which are North America’s largest species of salamander, are special guests at Appalachian Rivers Aquarium.
+With permit from the state of North Carolina, we are able to offer our visitors a rare and unique opportunity to see one of the coolest species of aquatic life found in our region.
+Our two share the largest display tank for Eastern Hellbender in the southeast, providing a habitat conducive to their longevity and contentment.
 And what a tank it is!
-Designed with fascination in mind, it sits on a tall, strong, steel frame that is enclosed by beautiful barn wood except for a single entry point.
-At this point you can view the tank’s clear underside, which allows anyone willing to climb under it the chance to peek up at the bellies of the hellbenders as they rest under their nest rocks or move between stones.
-The below-tank viewing area is padded with carpet for the comfort of both those young and young-at-heart, and is roomy enough to fit several curious children (It’s been kid-tested and approved!).
+Designed with the ability to view the tank’s clear underside as well, anyone willing to climb under it has the chance to peek up at the bellies of the Hellbenders as they rest under their rocks.
+The below-tank viewing area is a fan favorite for both young and young-at-heart!